 PhD in Regulatory Affairs

-TOPRA has a new joint agreement for PhD students with the University of Hertfordshire (UH)
+TOPRA has a joint agreement for PhD students with the University of Hertfordshire (UH) looking to pursue a doctorate in Regulatory Affairs.

 Duration of study for completing the PhD